Maitrog/DtoSrcGen/README.md

 ## What it does
 - Generates constructors and properties for partial classes annotated with attributes from `DtoSrcGen.Models`.
 - Supports `Pick`, `Omit`, `Readonly`, `Required`, and `Union` patterns to shape DTOs without hand-written boilerplate.
+- Supports `GenerateDefaultCtor` option on all attributes to control whether an empty DTO constructor is generated.
 - Emits diagnostics when members are missing/duplicated and when language features (e.g., `required`) are unavailable.

 ## Getting started